Image Upright: | 1.15 |

 Survivors: | 122 |

-During the aircraft's takeoff roll on runway 03/21,[6] the pilots experienced an "abnormality" and aborted the takeoff.
+During the aircraft's takeoff roll, the pilots experienced an "abnormality" and aborted the takeoff.
 The plane veered off the runway, its engines detaching in the process.
 The engines, as well as the front of the aircraft, subsequently caught on fire.
-All 122 passengers and crew evacuated with 36 of them suffering minor injuries.[7]
+All 122 passengers and crew evacuated with 36 of them suffering minor injuries.[5]

 The aircraft involved was an Airbus A319-115, MSN 5157, registered as B-6425, which was manufactured by Airbus Industrie in 2012.
 The aircraft had logged 28364 airframe hours and around 14495 takeoff and landing cycles.
 It was equipped with two CFM international CFM56-5B7/P engines.[6]

-One week after the accident the Civil Aviation Authority of China (CAAC) open the investigation.
+One week after the accident the Civil Aviation Authority of China (CAAC) opened an investigation into the accident.

 The CAAC Southwest Regional Administration released its report[7] on 5 June 2024 (in Chinese language only): an English version of the report is also available.[8]
 [9] It found that the accident was caused by crew error.
 The CAAC imposed a fine on Tibet Airlines and fined the company's leadership: The two executives primarily responsible were fined 40% of their 2021 income, while three others responsible were fined 30% of their 2021 income.
 The CAAC also revoked the pilot's licenses of the captain and co-captain and suspended the first officer's pilot's license for six months.[10]